gearsdigital/reporter-for-kirby/README.md

 You can and do whatever you want to adapt the output to your needs using `php`.
 However, the generated output is always treated as plain text and send as content of the `description` field of your issue tracker.

-> It might make sense to render **markdown** or anything else your issue tracker can deal with.
+> Output can be anything your issue tracker can deal with.
+Markdown might be a good start :)

 #### Preview

-You can use the preview tab to verify if your issue template is formatted properly.
+You can use the preview tab to make sure your template is formatted properly.

 #### Default Template